Angel Investors: What Is Angel Investing & How Does It Work?

 Angel Investors helped the theatre industry survive.
 The art industry survives because patrons subscribe to their work and help them stay.
 It gives the artists a sense of security to continue doing their work because it’s the work they love.
 Given its kind of industry, there may only sometimes be immediate returns.

 However, in the long term, it gives results, and that’s what patrons help achieve.
 They help the artists to keep doing what they love.
 Moreover, patrons only subscribe to the works of artists they love and enjoy and would like to see more of.
-Similarly, an angel investor for startup is a patron that helps startups to keep doing the work to produce results in the long term.
+Similarly, an angel investor for a startup is a patron who helps startups to keep doing the work to produce results in the long term.

 They do so because they believe in the startup’s work.
 They become a patron of the startup and help them keep up the work by funding them.
 The fund gives the startup a sense of security which helps them produce results.
 Startups are risks that founders and investors take together based on an idea they believe will succeed in the market.